1. What can I do if Coding does not work in my car?

-- restore the module to the last backup before you tried the coding
+- Restore the module to the last backup before you tried the coding

-- perform a diagnostic and clear all faults
+- Perform a diagnostic and clear all faults

-- try coding again
+- Try coding again

-Unfortunately, we have found out that even though the correct codes have all been successfully stored in the correct ECUs, it can still happen that a code has no effect.
+We have found out that even though the correct codes have all been successfully stored in the correct ECUs, it can still happen that a code has no effect.
 The explanation for this is that encodings are based on electronic settings that are already pre-configured in the ECUs by the manufacturer.
 With our apps, these very electronic settings can be addressed and changed as desired - in a sense, we just switch a function on or off.

 If the ECU needed for the coding is grayed out or missing altogether, then your ECU software is not supported.
-Unfortunately, we cannot promise when exactly we will be able to implement it.
+At the moment, we cannot promise when exactly we will be able to implement it.